mikepthomas/projects/_posts/minatures.md

 ## Raiders

+> Not all of the people of the Wasteland seek to rebuild civilisation.
+The `Raiders` are the selfish, desperate or outright dangerous dregs of humanity.
+> Rather than build and grow, they steal and destroy.
+Rather than defend their fellow man, then seek to oppress and control them.
+>
+> Armed with whatever weapons and gear they can lay their hands on, and often hopped up on home distilled chems, the `Raiders` swarm their enemies and leave nothing of worth behind once the dust settles.[^raiders]

+[^raiders]: [Modiphius Entertainment](https://www.modiphius.net) (2018).
+"Raider Force List" _FOWW FLR-004-111_, Version 1.0 page 1.

 ### Battle Mode Force List

 | Item                           | Purchased | Digital                                      |     Downloaded     | Released      | Notes                 |